cazala/rodo/readme.md

 #### `.havingMethod(method)`

-Specifies the Http method, should be one of GET, POST, PUT, DELETE, PATCH.
+Specifies the HTTP method, should be one of GET, POST, PUT, DELETE, PATCH.

 #### `.havingPath(path)`